InfiniteRasa/Rasa.NET/docs/setup.md

 - Run the command `git clone https://github.com/InfiniteRasa/Rasa.NET.git`

 ### Setup the database
-Before you can build and run the code, there are some configuration steps for the database.
+If you're using MySql, before you can build and run the code, there are some configuration steps required for the database.

 - Launch MySQL Workbench and select your `Local instance MySQL80` under `MySQL Connections` that was created during install
 - Enter your root password that you created to connect to it
 - In the Navigator panel on the left, right-click in the blank space and choose `Create Schema`
   - In the new tab, name the first schema `rasaauth` and click `Apply`
   - Repeat this two more times for `rasachar` and `rasaworld`
-- Double-click `rasaauth` in the `SCHEMAS` list which makes it active
-- Go to `File > Open SQL Script`
-- Select `Rasa.NET\database\full\auth_database.sql` file in the code directory that you clone in the above steps
-- Execute the script to create the required tables by clicking the icon that looks like a lightning bolt
-  - Repeat this process for the `Rasa.NET\database\full\char_database.sql` and `Rasa.NET\database\full\world_database.sql` files - **but first double-click the matching schema on the left to make it the active selection**
-- Next, you'll have to execute each of the sql files in the `Rasa.NET\database\patches` folder
-  - Follow similar steps as above, making sure to make the correct schema active and execute each patch script against the matching schema in sequential order.

 ### Add a database user for the servers
 The auth and game servers are pre-configured to use the user `rasa` to connect.
 You'll need to add this user to your database instance.